USB hardware: Voltage tolerance and limits

 The tolerance on V_BUS at an upstream (or host) connector was originally ±5% (i.e. could lie anywhere in the range 4.75 V to 5.25 V).
-With the release of the USB Type-C specification in 2014 and its 3 A power capability, the USB-IF elected to increase the upper voltage limit to 5.5 V to combat voltage droop at higher currents.
+With the release of the USB Type-C specification in 2014 and its 3 A power capability, the USB-IF elected to increase the upper voltage limit to 5.5 V to combat voltage drop at higher currents.
 The USB 2.0 specification (and therefore implicitly also the USB 3.x specifications) was also updated to reflect this change at that time.
 A number of extensions to the USB Specifications have progressively further increased the maximum allowable V_BUS voltage: starting with 6.0 V with USB BC 1.2, to 21.5 V with USB PD 2.0 and 50.9 V with USB PD 3.1, while still maintaining backwards compatibility with USB 2.0 by requiring various forms of handshake before increasing the nominal voltage above 5 V.

 USB PD continues the use of the bilateral 5% tolerance, with allowable voltages of PDO ±5% (e.g. for a PDO of 9.0 V, the minimum and maximum limits are 8.55 V and 9.45 V, respectively).
 Overshoot (or undershoot) not exceeding ±0.5 V is allowed for up to 275 msec when changing to a higher (or lower) voltage.

 There are several minimum allowable voltages defined at different locations within a chain of connectors, hubs, and cables between an upstream host (providing the power) and a downstream device (consuming the power).
 To allow for voltage drops, the voltage at the host port, hub port, and device are specified to be at least 4.75 V, 4.4 V, and 4.35 V respectively by USB 2.0 for low-power devices, (Note: Low-power devices are those which draw less than 1 unit load.
 1 unit load is 100 mA for USB 2.0) but must be at least 4.75 V at all locations for high-power (Note: High-power devices in USB 2.0 are those that draw more than one unit load (up to a maximum of 5 unit loads).
 1 unit load is 100 mA.) devices (however, high-power devices are required to operate as a low-powered device so that they may be detected and enumerated if connected to a low-power upstream port).
 The USB 3.x specifications require that all devices must operate down to 4.00 V at the device port.

 Unlike USB 2.0 and USB 3.2, USB4 does not define its own VBUS-based power model.
 Power for USB4 operation is established and managed as defined in the USB Type-C Specification and the USB PD Specification.

 Worst-case voltage drop topology of a USB 3.x host to device chain, at steady state.
 Under transient conditions the supply at the device can momentarily drop from 4.0 V to 3.67 V.